Reducing Risk While Managing People Smartly

 2. Talent and Performance Management

-AI-driven platforms streamline recruiting processes, helping organizations identify and hire the best candidates faster.
-Performance management tools allow managers to track employee progress, set measurable goals, and identify potential risks related to underperformance.
+AI-driven platforms streamline the recruiting process, enabling organizations to identify and hire the best candidates more efficiently.
+Performance management tools would allow managers to track employee progress, set measurable goals, and identify potential risks associated with underperformance.

 3. Employee Engagement Tools